How REMICADE® works

 Your immune system works around the clock to protect you from bacteria, viruses, and other foreign agents.
-When you have Crohn's disease (CD) , your immune system becomes overactive and produces excess amounts of a protein called tumor necrosis factor-alpha, or TNF-alpha.
+When you have Crohn's disease, your immune system becomes overactive and produces excess amounts of a protein called tumor necrosis factor-alpha, or TNF-alpha.

-The presence of excess TNF-alpha causes your immune system to mistakenly attack healthy cells in your gastrointestinal tract.
-This leads to the inflammation you experience as the symptoms of CD .
-REMICADE® has been shown to block the action of TNF-alpha.
-This inhibits the underlying causes of inflammation.
+Excess amounts of TNF-alpha cause your immune system to mistakenly attack healthy cells in your GI tract.
+This leads to the inflammation you experience as the symptoms of Crohn’s disease.
+REMICADE® has been shown to block the action of TNF-alpha, inhibiting the underlying causes of inflammation.

 See how REMICADE® works in the illustration below: